buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/PropertySets/Pset_DiscreteAccessoryFixingSocket.md

 # Pset_DiscreteAccessoryFixingSocket

-Properties common to fixing sockets.
+Properties common to fixing sockets.<!-- end of definition -->